rigelminer/rigel/README.md

           Example:
           --dag-reset-mclock off
               disables memory OC reset (useful when OC is controlled by an external tool)

+      --reset-oc
+          Reset all overclock (including fan control) to default settings and exit

       --autolykos2-prebuild <on/off>
           Enables or disables autolykos2 dataset prebuild.
 Default is "on".